mikestreety/mikestreety/app/content/blog/build-your-own-share-this-component.md

  - Javascript
 ---

+{% raw %}

-_Note: The Javascript examples in this post are written with jQuery as we still use it at [Liquid Light](https://www.liquidlight.co.uk/)_
+_Note: The Javascript examples in this post are written with jQuery as we use it at [Liquid Light](https://www.liquidlight.co.uk/)_

 Codepen just shared a blog post about [sharing to dev](https://blog.codepen.io/2019/05/02/share-to-dev/) with a snippet of how to share to Twitter without needing their embed/iframe widget thing and it reminded me of some code we use at Liquid Light instead of ShareThis or the native sharing widgets from social media platforms.